noodldocs/noodldocs.github.io/nodes/standard/transition.md

 <div class = "node-inputs">

 ## Inputs
-### Target Value

 **Target Value**
-The value to chase after
+The value to chase after.

-### Override current value
 **Override Value**
-When Do is triggered, the current value will instantly jump to this value
+When _Do_ is triggered, the current value will instantly jump to this value.

 **Do**
-When triggered, the current value will instantly jump to the Override Value
+When triggered, the current value will instantly jump to the _Override Value_.

-### Parameters
 **Duration (ms)**
-How long it takes to reach the target value, specified in milliseconds
+How long it takes to reach the _Target Value_, specified in milliseconds.

 **Delay (ms)**
-Delay the transition to the target value, specified in milliseconds
+Delay before this node starts chasing/transitioning to the _Target Value_.
+Specified in milliseconds.

 **Easing Curve**
-Define the curvature of the transition
+Define the curvature of the Transition:

-* Ease Out
+- Ease Out
-* Ease In
+- Ease In
-* Ease in Ease Out
+- Ease in Ease Out
-* Linear
+- Linear

 </div>